 Guardian Ikon Von Gottschalk

-Here is a shocking video that shows the ignorance and arrogance of man and first hand the BARBARIC practice in bloody detail of a puppy getting his tail cut off and then sew up- fully conscious.
+Here is a shocking video that shows the ignorance and arrogance of man and first hand the BARBARIC practice in bloody detail of a puppy getting his tail cut off and then sewn up- fully conscious.
 WARNING!
 It is graphic.

 Few things… FIRST, he is not “trimming the toenails” on a dew claw removal, he is amputating the whole toe-yup, chopping it off!!
-Ok, on the rare pup that has a rear dew claw, because of the way the Rottweiler digs in when he runs, I can see the medical need of getting that removed to prevent injury; but front dew claws do not pose any medical risk, so it is pointless pain; Not to mention that the Rottweiler actually USES his front dew claws when climbing much the same way we use our thumbs!
+Ok, on the rare pup that has a rear dew claw, because of the way the Rottweiler digs in when he runs, I can see the medical need of getting that removed to prevent injury; but front dew claws do not pose any medical risk, so it is pointless pain; Not to mention that the Rottweiler actually USES his front dew claws when climbing and to grip toys, etc. much the same way we use our thumbs!

-Honestly, I appreciate this vet making the video to educate people a bit more on how truly barbaric the practice is, but I am frustrated that so many people like him OPENLY admit their disdain for this torturous procedure, yet STILL willingly participate!!!
-If he and everyone like him would find a pair and make a stand, then there would be no breeders offing hacked up puppies and no vets willing to chop off body parts needlessly.
+Honestly, I appreciate this video to educate people a bit more on how truly barbaric the practice is, but I am frustrated that so many people OPENLY admit their disdain for this torturous procedure, yet STILL willingly participate!!!
+If everyone would find a pair and make a stand, then there would be no breeders offing hacked up puppies and no vets willing to chop off body parts needlessly.
 We are NOT the minority who feel this to be a horrible idea, we are just TOO QUIET or in some cases too greedy!!
 The vet admits that he only does this because he is paid too, and breeders say time and time again that they do this because they can sell the puppies for more… REALLY?? the bottom dollar??
 That is why we are mutilating newborn puppies??
 This poor baby does not even have its eyes and ears open yet.
 He cannot walk or give sweet puppy kisses.
 He has not even had a chance to greet the world.
 What a welcome gift we have planned for him.
 But no worries, now he will fetch more money, has made the vet more money, AND, BONUS, now he looks meaner too because no one can see him way his tail!
 I have really tried very hard, believe it or not, to keep this page informational and not editorial, but it is just so bloody hard to NOT have a strong opinion on this subject!

-All puppies produced by Guardian Rottweilers will NO LONGER have a tail-dock option unless there is a medical reason to dock (tail injury, birth defect of the tail, etc.) I have seen way too many pups suffer and even die from this barbaric practice and refuse to participate any longer.
+All puppies produced by Guardian Rottweilers will NOT have a tail-dock option unless there is a medical reason to dock (tail injury, birth defect of the tail, etc.) I have seen way too many pups suffer and even die from this barbaric practice and refuse to participate.
 If you truly believe that a Rottweiler is not just as intelligent, affectionate, loyal, courageous, regal, majestic and gorgeous with his tail, then I am sure you can find many back yard breeders that are not only oblivious to the correct FCI and ADRK recognized breed standard, but also indifferent to the true suffering or well being of their dogs and pups that will be happy to chop the tails off of their newborn puppies for you.
 Guardian Rottweilers was started with the philosophy of preserving and bettering the ROTTWEILER BREED, and frankly, I do not see how mutilating helpless puppies accomplishes this gual.
 I now live on 10 acres, so if keeping my puppies tails means they never sell, YIPPEE!!
 I have always wanted a herd of Rottweilers!

 All the puppies we sell that come with their natural tail MUST remain with their tail intact.
 Failure to leave the tail without clear medical reason will result in a breach of contract and be considered abuse/ neglect on the puppy.